tjmustard/Eta-ML/README.md

 ## How to install and get working:
 ### OSX
 We will be using Brew for much of the installation and configuration.
-You can find the Brew installation information here:
+You can find the Brew installation information [here](https://brew.sh/).

     brew install python

     brew install ollama

     pipx install ollama-py

     pipx install webvtt